-The commands for creating a database in Windows and Linux are the same.
-However, the prelimnary commands in Linux are slightly more complex.
-Since this tutorial is meant for the complete newbie, I'll discuss the Windows and Linux systems separately.
+The commands for creating a database in Windows and Linux/Unix are the same.
+However, the preliminary commands in Linux are slightly more complex.
+Since this tutorial is meant for the complete newbie, I’ll discuss the Windows and Linux/Unix systems separately.

 We’ll create a database called employees that contains details of employees of our company Bignet.
 The details we plan to store would be names, salaries, age, addresses, emails, birth dates, hobbies, phone numbers etc.